200-hour Yoga Teacher Training

-In order to achieve certification, all weekend dates must be fully attended (8am to 6pm Saturdays, 8am to 4pm Sundays), as well as a brief check-in appointment in between each training weekend (the exact date of these check-ins will be agreed upon by the group based on everyone's availability).
-Students are required to maintain a regular in-studio practice, and included in tuition is a free unlimited yoga pass (beginning October 1, 2022, ending April 10, 2023).
+In order to achieve certification, all weekend dates must be fully attended (8am to 6pm Saturdays, 8am to 4pm Sundays).
+There are other time requirements, such as check-in sessions between certain training weekends, teaching live in-studio classes, and other homework assignments.
+Students are required to maintain a regular in-studio practice, and included in tuition is a free unlimited yoga pass (begins September 1 or October 1, depending on Early Bird Discount of not; ending April 7, 2024).
 Students will also be paired with a mentor with substantial experience as a yoga teacher, and this mentor-mentee relationship will serve as a support system for any supplemental needs in between training sessions.

 All students will receive an Anderson Yoga Center 200-hour Yoga Teacher Training manual and asana workbook to accompany this training, and in addition, the following textbooks are required and can be purchased at the studio:

 How to Apply

 Begin reserving your space in this training by putting down your deposit ($500/person, non-refundable):

 Once we have received your deposit, we will email you with a trainee Enrollment Form, to fill out via Google Forms.

 ERYT500 Lead Yoga Teacher Trainer